-- Preparing and fairly presenting the accompanying financial statements of Savinvest India Asia Fund, (the "Fund") which comprise the statement of financial position as at September 30, 2023, the statement of comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information; - Ensuring that the Fund keeps proper accounting records; - Selecting appropriate accounting policies and applying them in a consistent manner; - Implementing, monitoring and evaluating the system of internal control that assures security of the Fund's assets, detection/prevention of fraud, and the achievement of the Fund's operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - Producing reliable financial reporting that comply with laws and regulations; and - Using reasonable and prudent judgement in the determination of estimates.
+- Preparing and fairly presenting the accompanying financial statements of Savinvest India Asia Fund, (the "Fund") which comprise the statement of financial position as at September 30, 2024, the statement of comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and material accounting policies and other explanatory information; - Ensuring that the Fund keeps proper accounting records; - Selecting appropriate accounting policies and applying them in a consistent manner; - Implementing, monitoring and evaluating the system of internal control that assures security of the Fund's assets, detection/prevention of fraud, and the achievement of the Fund's operational efficiencies: - Ensuring that the system of internal control operated effectively during the reporting period; - Producing reliable financial reporting that comply with laws and regulations; and - Using reasonable and prudent judgement in the determination of estimates.

-In preparing these financial statements, management utilised the International Financial Reporting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
-Where International Financial Reporting Standards presented alternative accounting treatments, management chose those considered most appropriate in the circumstances.
+In preparing these financial statements, management utilised the IFRS Accounting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
+Where IFRS Accounting Standards presented alternative accounting treatments, management chose those considered most appropriate in the circumstances.